Conducting an interview

 In practice while conducting the interview with parent or carer, you probably won't have time to refer to these notes.
 It might be better to familiarise yourself with their content in advance, or to use as a reference when writing up your report.

 Every question in the 3di has a unique system Qid (question ID) as well as its number in the Section, Subsection and Question hierarchy.
-This Qid persists across different versions of the 3di (which may change the order of some questions, for example), and is used to name the SPSS variable which stores the exported response to that question.
+This Qid persists across different versions of the 3di (which may change the order of some questions, for example).
 You will also see question Qids in your Notes documents: each note opens with details of the question on this pattern:

 7.4.2 (Qid 176): How good is she at using a crayon or pencil for drawing purposes?